bumi/find_by_param/README.md

  *   `:escape => [true|false]`

-     Do you want to escape the permalink value? (strip chars like öä?&?) - actually you must do that
+     Do you want to escape the permalink value? (strip chars like `öä?&`) - actually you must do that

  *   `:forbidden => [Regexp|String|Array of Strings]`